harrislapiroff/chromamine.com/src/posts/how-should-we-notate-role-free-contra-dance-formation.md

 Maybe there's another option out there?
 Or a standard that I have completely overlooked?

+[^1]: *Usually*, anyway.
+Caller's Box does list *proper* becket as a possible formation – hoo, boy, this stuff can get complicated.
-[^1]: Historically contra dance roles were gendered, but at modern gender-free contra dances, we use gender-neutral terms like **lark** and **robin** instead.
+[^2]: Historically contra dance roles were gendered, but at modern gender-free contra dances, we use gender-neutral terms like **lark** and **robin** instead.
-[^2]: The Ones are the couple closest to the top of the hall (typically where the caller and band are) in each minor set.
+[^3]: The Ones are the couple closest to the top of the hall (typically where the caller and band are) in each minor set.
-[^3]: Traditional contra dances that are hundreds of years old.
+[^4]: Traditional contra dances that are hundreds of years old.
-[^4]: Perhaps all?
+[^5]: Perhaps all?
 I haven't been thorough.
-[^5]: Annoyed by the inconsistency, not by the existence of such dances, some of which are wonderful.
+[^6]: Annoyed by the inconsistency, not by the existence of such dances, some of which are wonderful.